Frequently Asked Questions

 If I use mxHERO, will my users be able to use it if they send or receive emails from their mobile devices?

 Yes - mxHERO works from any device anywhere at any time.

-When I send an email externally and mxHERO auto-inserts a URL in lieu of an attachment, does the recipient of that email require a Box, Google, Microsoft, or Egnyte account?
+When I send an email externally and mxHERO auto-inserts a URL in lieu of an attachment, does the recipient of that email require a Box, Dropbox, Google, Microsoft, or Egnyte account?

 Depends on how you configure mxHERO.
 A common configuration is to send auto-expiring open links.
 This type of delivery does not require the end-user to have a matching cloud storage account and still provides far better content security than standard email attachments that exist indefinitely.
 In another configuration, you can require a password.
 This may or may not need a matching cloud storage service on the part of the recipient.
 You may elect to use this configuration to secure attachments sent within the organization.
 Since everyone in the organization is using the same content cloud, it is easy to deploy, and these communications stay protected from eventual breaches or accidental forwards.
-However, you can also password protect attachments in a way that does not require your recipient to have a cloud storage account.
-If you use Box's Content Cloud, mxHERO can add a password to the Box link and forward the password to the recipient in a separate communication.
+However, you can also password protect attachments in a way that does not require your recipient to have a cloud storage account. mxHERO can add a password to the Cloud Storage link and forward the password to the recipient in a separate communication.
 As with all mxHERO configurations, all of the above scenarios can be applied specifically per recipient.

 Does mxHERO work with Salesforce?